-The purpose of the MNsure Tribal Consultation Policy is to build meaningful relationships with Federally recognized Indian Tribes2 and to establish a clear, concise and mutually acceptable process through which consultation can take place between MNsure and Tribes.

-4. OBJECTIVES

-In order to fully effectuate this consultation policy, the Board of Directors of MNsure (the "Board") will:

-- Create opportunities for Indian Tribes, either individually or jointly, to raise issues with MNsure and for MNsure to seek consultation with Indian Tribes and communication with Indian organizations when new issues arise; - Conduct Tribal consultation regarding MNsure policies and actions that have tribal implications; - Encourage partnerships between Indian tribes, insurers, urban Indian organizations and non-tribal providers of medical services.
+- Purpose.
+The purpose of the MNsure Tribal Consultation Policy is to build meaningful relationships with Federally recognized Indian Tribes2 and to establish a clear, concise and mutually acceptable process through which consultation can take place between MNsure and Tribes. - 4.
+Objectives.
+In order to fully effectuate this consultation policy, the Board of Directors of MNsure (the "Board") will: - Create opportunities for Indian Tribes, either individually or jointly, to raise issues with MNsure and for MNsure to seek consultation with Indian Tribes and communication with Indian organizations when new issues arise; - Conduct Tribal consultation regarding MNsure policies and actions that have tribal implications; - Encourage partnerships between Indian tribes, insurers, urban Indian organizations and non-tribal providers of medial services. - 5.
+Roles.
+The government-to-government relationship between the U.S. and Federally recognized Indian Tribes dictates that the principal focus for consultation by MNsure is with Indian Tribes, individually or collectively.